Chart Color Schemes

 Housing

-Loganlea is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Loganlea is characterized by a predominantly suburban housing profile, with a predominantly rental market

-In Loganlea, as per the latest Census evaluation, 73.8% of dwellings were houses, with the remaining 26.3% comprising semi-detached homes, apartments, and other dwelling types.
-In contrast, Brisbane metropolitan area had no houses or other dwellings recorded at that time.
-Home ownership in Loganlea stood at 12.5%, with mortgaged properties at 23.3% and rented dwellings at 64.2%.
-The median monthly mortgage repayment was $1,450, aligning with Brisbane's average, while the median weekly rent was $340, unlike Brisbane where no figures were available.
-Nationally, Loganlea's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375 per week.
+Loganlea's dwelling structure, as per the latest Census evaluation, consisted of 73.8% houses and 26.3% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
+Home ownership in Loganlea stood at 12.5%, with mortgaged dwellings accounting for 23.3% and rented ones making up 64.2%.
+The median monthly mortgage repayment was $1,450, while the median weekly rent was recorded as $340.
+Nationally, Loganlea's mortgage repayments were significantly lower than the Australian average of $1,863, with rents also being less than the national figure of $375.

 Frequently Asked Questions - Housing